-The last time Glenn Morgan SM ’90 spoke to his father, Richard, was September 10, 2001.
+The last time Glenn Morgan SM ’90 spoke to his father, Richard (above), was September 10, 2001.
 Richard, the head of emergency services at Con Edison, was working alongside the New York City Fire Department during the September 11 terror attacks.
 He died when the World Trade Center’s North Tower collapsed.

 “After the first World Trade Center terrorist attack in 1993, my father spent a lot of time preparing New York for what could come next,” Glenn Morgan says.
 Although the attack changed Richard’s workday profoundly, “his original plan for September 11 was to help seal manhole covers in case of another attack on the city.”